-Competitive students will race to have the highest level in their class and grade which can be leveraged by creating quests which require them to recruit lower level students in quests which require both to practice target skills.
+Competitive students will race to have the highest level in their class and grade which can be leveraged by creating quests that require them to recruit lower-level students in quests that require both to practice target skills.

 Other Examples Of Gamification In The Classroom

 8. Grading backward—start grading at 0 instead of 100.
-Every assignment, demonstrated mastery, or desired behavior earns points for them towards 100/letter grade/certificate, or whatever reward you’d like to provide.
+Every assignment, demonstrated mastery of skill, or desired behavior earns points for them towards 100/letter grade/certificate, or whatever reward you’d like to provide.

 9. Creating challenges with more than one way to be solved and emphasize the different approaches.

-10. Giving learning badges instead of points or grades.
+10. Giving learning badges instead of (or in addition to) points or grades.

 11. Letting students set their own goals, then track their own progress in a fun/visual/social/personal way.